mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 classify service-key-only vs anon-read, then enable RLS with the right policy per table.
 Tracked here so it is not forgotten.

+NOTE on the Assessment Suite trend store (`assessment_score_series`): this table is PSEUDONYMIZED PHI, not de-identified.
+It holds scores + dates under a one-way hash of name+DOB (no name, no item responses).
+Because the key is derived from patient identifiers, it does not meet HIPAA Safe Harbor de-identification and should be treated as PHI: access-controlled, RLS-protected, and covered by the BAA.
+Do not describe it as "de-identified" in member-facing or marketing copy;
+the accurate phrasing is "scores and dates under a one-way key, no name and no responses."
+The raw responses + patient name in `assessment_results` hard-delete 30 days after completion; the score-series persists to power progress trends.

 ---

 ## 8. Cross-references